Automattic/wp-calypso/packages/composite-checkout/README.md

 ![component slots](https://raw.githubusercontent.com/Automattic/wp-calypso/add/wp-checkout-component/packages/composite-checkout/doc-asset/checkout-slots.png 'Highlighted component slots')

-Any component within `Checkout` can use the custom React Hook `useCheckoutLineItems`, which returns a two element array where the first element is the current array of line items (matching the `items` prop on `Checkout`), the second element is the current total (matching the `total` prop).
+Any component within `Checkout` can use the custom React Hook `useLineItems`, which returns a two element array where the first element is the current array of line items (matching the `items` prop on `Checkout`), the second element is the current total (matching the `total` prop).

 ### Submitting the form